-- Research: As far as possible, we base the information on our apps on peer-reviewed scientific research and on the direct experience of clinicians, topic experts, other health professionals, national charities, patients and other relevant groups of people.
+- Research: We base the information on our apps on peer-reviewed scientific research and on the direct experience of clinicians, topic experts, other health professionals, national charities, patients and other relevant groups of people, as far as this is possible.
 Our sources include the National Institute for Health and Care Excellence (NICE) 'Evidence Search' and 'Clinical Knowledge Summaries' as well as trusted journals and databases.

 - Information Production: Once a topic has been researched, it is drafted and edited by a senior member of our editorial team.
 Using an iterative approach, new content will undergo review by the wider project team and external advisers that check for accuracy, balance, accessibility, tone, relevance and appropriateness.

 - Sign-off: Before our apps are released, they undergo clinical and editorial sign-off by a senior members of the internal and external editorial teams, supplemented by further review and sign-off by outside experts, as appropriate and relevant to the subject matter.

 - Final check: At every stage of the process and prior to publication we check our content for errors, spelling, grammar, adherence to our style guide and overall presentation.

 - Review: We review the content on our apps at least every 2 years and clearly display the dates of the last check and for the next planned review.

 - Content in development: When we test our information with patients and members of the target groups, we make clear to test users that this content is under development and not the final product.